nikolanoxon/CarND-T1P4/writeup.md

 ![alt text][image5]

-If lanes were found in the previous frame, then a truncated search was performed which passed over the historam in favor of starting the search at the coordinates of the lane in the last frame.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-The code for this step is contained in the 16th code cell of the IPython notebook located [here](./Advanced_Lane_Lines.ipynb).
+The code for this step is contained in the 15th code cell of the IPython notebook located [here](./Advanced_Lane_Lines.ipynb).
 I first took the curve fit found in the previous step and converted it from pixels to meters.
 I then used the new polynomials and applied them to the following equation found [here](https://www.intmath.com/applications-differentiation/8-radius-curvature.php):

 R = (1 + (2Ay + B)^2)^(3/2) / |2A|

+The position of the vehicle was calculated using the follow equation:

+C = Image_Center - (X_Position_L_Lane + X_Mid_Between_Lanes)

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-The code for this step is contained in the 36th code cell of the IPython notebook located [here](./Advanced_Lane_Lines.ipynb).
+The code for this step is contained in the 17th code cell of the IPython notebook located [here](./Advanced_Lane_Lines.ipynb).
 Here is an example of my result on a test image:

 ![alt text][image6]